 Then the other side of the kitchen will be an expanded, dream kitchen:

 This space will be entirely kitchen space.
-Just imagine wrap around cabinetry starting on the left at the refrigerator, wrapping all the way around to just to the right of where the door currently sits.
-That closet will come out and an island (likely a different sized one than the one we currently have) will be planted in the middle.
+Just imagine wrap-around cabinetry starting on the left at the refrigerator, wrapping all the way around to just to the right of where the door currently sits.
+That closet will come out and an island (likely a different-sized one than the one we currently have) will be planted in the middle.
 The bench area will house cabinets, an apron sink, and the dishwasher under a set of huge windows overlooking the backyard.
 I’ve always dreamed of having a sink overlooking the backyard and made sure to work this spec in.
 The back wall will have an overly large gas range centered on the wall, think Viking range with a double oven (I told you…dream kitchen here).
-And the wall where the refrigerator currently is will have deep builtins surrounding the refrigerator to serve as pantry storage.
+The wall where the refrigerator currently is will have deep builtins surrounding the refrigerator to serve as pantry storage.
 I’m also envisioning an island with a counter overhang for stools.

-The kitchen is a major, gut job type of makeover so we likely won’t be tackling this for awhile.
-But because of how we want to rearrange the kitchen, moving the actual working kitchen part to the other side of the room, it means we can chip away at the renovation while still keeping our current kitchen usable.
+The kitchen is a major, gut job type of makeover so we likely won’t be tackling this for a while.
+But because of how we want to rearrange the kitchen, moving the actual working kitchen part to the other side of the room, means we can chip away at the renovation while still keeping our current kitchen usable.
 We can also take our sweet time on the project, which is great because we want to take a stab at building our own cabinetry.

 The third major overhaul on the first floor is the bathroom:

 Yeah…that bathroom.
 We’ve already blown out one wall in this space, but just imagine if we blow out another wall, this one: